TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Experiments

 \subsection{Partially Observable Navigation}

-We evaluate our curriculum design on a partially observable maze navigation domain based on MiniGrid~\cite{MinigridMiniworld23}, as in prior UED work.
+We evaluate our curriculum design on a partially observable maze navigation domain based on MiniGrid~\citep{MinigridMiniworld23}, as in prior UED work.
 Four representatives are shown in Figure~\ref{fig:combined_env_examples}.
 The agent observes a 147‑dimensional pixel observation and is trained for up to 20k PPO updates.

-As shown in Figure~\ref{fig:aggregate_performance_maze}, our method achieves a superior solved rate at only 10k updates, matching or exceeding the 20k update performance of all baselines.
-In particular, TRACED’s median solved rate at 10k surpasses ACCEL at 20k, and its IQM leads the field, indicating that the majority of runs benefit rapidly from our combined regret and co‑learnability scoring.
-The mean performance mirrors this ordering, showing that even lower‑performing seeds see substantial gains.
-Furthermore, TRACED at 10k produces the smallest optimality gap, closing the distance to an ideal target success rate faster than any competitor; in contrast, ACCEL requires only 20k updates to halve its gap.
+Our method achieves a superior solved rate at only 10k updates, matching or exceeding the 20k update performance of all baselines (Figure~\ref{fig:aggregate_performance_maze}).
+In particular, TRACED’s median solved rate at 10k surpasses ACCEL at 20k, and its IQM leads the field, indicating that the majority of runs benefit rapidly from our combined regret and Co‑Learnability scoring.

 Compared to ACCEL, TRACED halves the wall‑clock training time while maintaining equivalent or better transfer performance (Table~\ref{tab:mg_training_time}).
 Even relative to ACCEL at the same 10k update budget, TRACED incurs a 6\% computational overhead yet delivers a 22\% relative increase in mean solved rate.
 Taken together, these metrics demonstrate that TRACED not only accelerates learning but also delivers more consistent and reliable zero‑shot transfer across diverse MiniGrid mazes.
 Detailed per‑task zero‑shot results are provided in Appendix~\ref{sec:appendix:numerical_results}, and the number of environment interactions per PPO update for each method is in Appendix~\ref{sec:appendix:efficiency_analysis}.